Should I Become a Care Coordinator?

-Also known as patient coordinators or patient representatives, these professionals work in hospitals, clinics, nursing homes, HMOs and other health care facilities.
-They work with both medical and administrative staff members to assist patients in obtaining care, understanding their options and making health care decisions.
-Duties might include acting as a liaison between patients and the medical staff, explaining hospital policies, managing referrals and investigating patient complaints.
+Also known as patient coordinators or patient representatives, these professionals work in hospitals, clinics, nursing homes, HMOs, and other health care facilities.
+They work with both medical and administrative staff members to assist patients in obtaining care, understanding their options, and making health care decisions.
+Duties might include acting as a liaison between patients and the medical staff, explaining hospital policies, managing referrals, and investigating patient complaints.
+Many care coordinators also operate as advocates for their clients, working with other organizations, providers, and insurance companies on making sure that their clients' needs are met.

 |Degree Fields||Medical, business or health care administration discipline|